 What Is Baclofen Overdose?

-Baclofen overdose symptoms tend to occur when a patient takes a dosage that is higher than prescribed.
-Generally, treatment should be started with a dosage of 15 mg daily in divided doses.
-Management of symptoms associated with condition treated by Lioresal is achieved through a dosage of 60 mg daily, in most cases.
-However, a patient should always keep in mind baclofen max daily dose.
+Lioresal overdose symptoms tend to occur when a person takes a dosage that is higher than prescribed.
+Generally, treatment with the medicine should be started with a dosage of 15 mg daily in divided doses.
+Management of symptoms associated with conditions treated by Lioresal is achieved through a dosage of 60 mg daily, in most cases.
+However, a patient should always keep in mind the max daily dose.

-The largest reported case of Baclofen overdose was about 3000mg in a 47-year-old woman with a histrionic personality disorder, reactive depression, and longstanding back pain which led to an unsuccessful spinal fusion.
-The woman was found unconscious alongside three recently prescribed empty bottles of Baclofen and an empty wine bottle.
-Eight days later the patient died in hospital.
+The largest reported case of Baclofen overdose was about 3000mg in a 47-year-old woman with a histrionic personality disorder, reactive depression, and longstanding back pain, which led to an unsuccessful spinal fusion.
+The woman was found unconscious alongside three recently prescribed empty bottles of Lioresal and an empty wine bottle.
+Eight days later, the patient died in hospital.
 The body absorbs therapeutic doses of Lioresal rapidly, and maximum levels of the drug in the bloodstream are reached within one to two hours.
-The half-life of Baclofen in most cases is around 5.5 hours.
-Therefore, conventional dosages are eliminated out of the body within 24 hours.
-On the other hand, large doses are not as quickly absorbed, and they tend to have 8.6-hour half-life.
-As a result, Lioresal takes up to 72 hours to be eliminated when taking in large doses which explains why a patient experiences severe symptoms.
+The half-life of Lioresal in most cases is around 5.5 hours.
+Therefore, conventional dosages are eliminated from the body within 24 hours.
+On the other hand, large doses are not as quickly absorbed, and they tend to have an 8.6-hour half-life.
+As a result, Lioresal takes up to 72 hours to be eliminated when taking in large doses, explaining why a user experiences severe effects.

-For instance, a case reported by John J. Miller, told us about a 48-year-old white female was admitted to the ER after a family member found her unresponsive and in respiratory distress.
-The family reported that a patient took no medications and there was no significant substance abuse history other than the occasional intake of husband’s diazepam tablets for insomnia.
-The woman later admitted taking a handful of Baclofen pills obtained from a friend with an intention to overdose.
-Bearing in mind that family didn’t know anything about the drug and a woman denied taking the pills initially the already complicated Baclofen overdose treatment became even harder.
+For instance, a case reported by John J. Miller told us about a 48-year-old white female who was admitted to the ER after a family member found her unresponsive and in respiratory distress.
+The family reported that a patient took no medications, and there was no significant substance abuse history other than the occasional intake of husband’s diazepam tablets for insomnia.
+The woman later admitted taking a handful of pills obtained from a friend with an intention to overdose.
+Bearing in mind that the family didn’t know anything about the drug and a woman denied taking the pills initially, the already complicated Baclofen overdose treatment became even more problematic.

-Besides to inadequate use of the drug overdose also occurs due to the buildup of Lioresal caused by abnormal kidney function.
-As a result, kidneys don’t excrete the drug fast enough even when a patient takes the recommended dosage.
+Besides inadequate use of the substance, poisoning also occurs due to the buildup of Lioresal caused by abnormal kidney function.
+As a result, kidneys don’t excrete the drug fast enough, even when a patient takes the recommended dosage.

-The drug is similar to GHB but less addictive.
-Recreational use of Baclofen is not encouraged nor allowed, particularly among patients who don’t know anything about how much Baclofen to overdose thus jeopardizing their health and life.
+The substance is similar to GHB but less addictive.
+Recreational use of the substance is not encouraged nor allowed, particularly among patients who don’t know anything about how much Baclofen to overdose, thus jeopardizing their health and life.